Linearity and indiscreteness of amalgamated products of hyperbolic groups

-\subsubsection{\em The rank 1 case.}
+\subsection{The rank 1 case.}

-When the linear group $G$ has rank $1$, its symmetric space $G/K$ is Gromov hyperbolic and its boundary at inifinity coincides with $G/P$, where $P$ is the unique proper parabolic subgroup of $G$ up to conjugation.
+When the linear group $G$ has rank $1$, its symmetric space $G/K$ is Gromov hyperbolic and its boundary at infinity coincides with $G/P$, where $P$ is the unique proper parabolic subgroup of $G$ up to conjugation.

 A representation $\rho: \Gamma \to G$ is $P$-Anosov if and only if it is a quasi-isometric embedding, and the existence of an Anosov limit map $\xi_\rho : \partial_\infty \Gamma \to G/P$ reduces to a property of quasi-isometric embeddings between Gromov hyperbolic spaces.